pherrer/ScreamingBird/README.md

 ## Software:

 ### Files:
-#### from past labs:
+- flap_top.vhd: top module where components are called
+- bird_and_pipes.vhd : game logic and on-screen functionality
+- pdmdes.vhd: noise detection and thresholding using the board's onboard mic
 - clk_wiz_0.vhd : display to VGA monitor
 - clk_wiz_0_clk_wiz.vhd : display to VGA monitor
 - leddec16.vhd : use the FPGA board to display a score counter
 - vga_sync.vhd : control the dimensions of the game on the display
-- dac_if : controls the audio input which is the control for the bird
-#### created for this project (modified and referenced from past projects):
-- bird_and_pipes.vhd : game logic and on-screen functionality
-- flap.vhd : where the components are
-- risingedge.vhd : checks for the rising edge
-- flap.xdc : constraint file that controls the board
+- flap_top.xhd: constraints file containing port mapping to the board and files

 ### Block Diagram: